isaaczinda/hls/Reasoning.md

 # List Literals

 # TODO
- * consider what to do about the empty list?
+ * add the parser / AST for the full language
+ *

  * Re-consider division ****** do this soon
     - check why Ac Types does `IntX / IntY = Int(X+Y)` when I think `IntX / IntY = IntX` is right.